-The need to migrate from Tableau to Power BI is very common for companies that go through technological change.
+Tableau to Power BI migrations are very common for companies that go through technological change.
 Very often companies would try multiple BI tools in the beginning of their dashboard journey.
 Sometimes this can go on for years.
-In this case companies could end up with 200 Power BI dashboards, 100 Tableau dashboards.
+In this case companies could end up with 200 Power BI dashboards and 100 Tableau dashboards.

-However, eventually, companies might realise that Power BI is their favourite.
-In addition, they realise that if they migrate Tableau dashboards to Power BI, they might save some money by retiring their Tableau licenses.
+However, eventually, some companies might realise that Power BI is their favourite.
+In addition, they realise that if they run a Tableau to Power BI migration project, they might save some money by retiring their Tableau licenses.

-Another reason for consolidation of reporting in Power BI could be that it is easier to train the team in Power BI alone rather than training them in both Power BI and Tableau.
+Another reason for Tableau to Power BI migration could be that it is easier to train the team in Power BI alone rather than training them in both Power BI and Tableau.

-Recently, some of our clients, being large corporations in Europe and North America, started migrating from Tableau to Power BI, embracing its capabilities, and harnessing its potential for data visualisation and analysis.
+Recently, some of our clients, being large corporations in Europe and North America, started their Tableau to Power BI migration embracing the Power BI capabilities, and harnessing its potential for data visualisation and analysis.
 While Tableau is a great tool, there are situations where Power BI is just a better fit.

-In this article, we’ll explain when Power BI is a better fit for a company and also explain how to plan a migration from Tableau to Power BI based on our experience in migration projects.
+In this article, we’ll explain when Power BI is a better fit for a company and also explain how to plan a Tableau to Power BI migration based on our experience in migration projects.

 Remember, Tableau is owned by Salesforce and Salesforce owns a lot fewer software products than Microsoft.
 Therefore, it is a little bit more difficult to integrate Tableau fully into your software ecosystem.

-Based on our conversations with clients, new users of Tableau often feel overwhelmed by the plethora of features available inside Tableau.
+Based on our conversations with clients, the easiness to use is one of the biggest reasons for Tableau to Power BI migration projects.
+New users of Tableau often feel overwhelmed by the plethora of features available.
 Some struggle to make sense of it and find the features they need.

 Based on our subjective experience, companies often find Power BI easier to use because its user interface is like that of Excel, thereby making it instantly familiar.
 Furthermore, AI features of Power BI allow users to build visualisation using natural language.
 A demonstration of how this works is below.